J-HangarSpace

 JCG regions(Map: Los688 via Wikimedia Commons)

-AW139 JCG 70th anniversaryFor the benefit of the spectators aboard the patrol vessel Izu, members of the JCG’s Special Rescue Team
+AW139 JCG 70th anniversaryFor the benefit of the spectators aboard the patrol vessel Izu, members of the JCG’s Special Rescue

-review of the fleet and comprehensive training drills held in Tokyo Bay in May 2018.
+the 70th anniversary review of the fleet and comprehensive training drills held in

 (Photo: Japan Coast Guard)